Space heating Solutions in Ladakh - GHE

 Proper training and local involvement are essential for the effective use and maintenance of rocket stoves.
 Training begins with workshops led by experts, covering stove design, functionality, and benefits.
 These sessions teach community members the correct installation techniques, emphasizing safety and efficiency.

 Local involvement includes engaging community leaders and volunteers as facilitators, providing hands-on assistance during installations.
 Youth and beneficiaries receive training on installing the stoves, with GHE engineers available locally for technical support.
-A helpline connects villagers directly to the vendor for any issues.
 This program ensures the stoves are installed correctly, promoting sustainable cooking practices and community well-being.

 Engineers at Service Centre